-Facilitator Pathway Overview
+Facilitator and Teacher Leader Pathway Overview

 Introduction to the Mi-STAR Curriculum for Facilitators

-Facilitator trainees complete an online asynchronous Canvas course.
+PLF and TL trainees complete an online asynchronous Canvas course.
 This course provides an introduction to the structure of the Mi-STAR curriculum and resources to support teachers to engage students in 3D learning.
 This course takes about six hours to complete.

 Facilitate Teacher Pathway

 PLFs and TLs support teachers as they complete the training and begin to implement the Mi-STAR curriculum in their classrooms.